-D. Error Analysis
+6.4 Error Analysis

-Finally, we show experiments detailing the error behavior of our generated hardware-software partitioned libraries.
-We follow the error models for fixed-point DFTs [18], [19], specialized to our case of 16-bit precision with 14 fraction bits.
-We compare the software-only library to the hardwaresoftware partitioned libraries considered in the performance evaluation (Figure 7).
+Finally, we show experiments detailing the error behavior of our generated hardware-software libraries.
+We follow the error models for fixed-point DFTs [10, 18], specialized to our case of 16-bit precision with 14 fraction bits.
+We compare the software-only library to the hardware-software libraries considered in the performance evaluation in Figure 7.